Trey Ratcliff And How Photography Brings People Together

 Camera clubs, professional associations and online communities are examples of the power of photography to bridge barriers and form connections that can bring like-minded folk together.

 The practice and appreciation of photography allows us to undertake the following endeavors:

-- Question our relationship with the natural world and our link with the sublime, what ever you consider that to be.
+Question our relationship with the natural world and our link with the sublime, what ever you consider that to be.

-One of the advantages associated with photographing so far from the equator is that light tends to linger at this time of day.
-Your opportunities for photography will be greatly enhanced compared to the speed at which the sun sets closer to the equator.
+One of the advantages associated with photographing so far from the equator is that light tends to linger at the edges of the day.

 A Funny Thing Happened On My Way To The Sunset

 Actually it was at this very spot at Milford Sound where I made a new friend.

 I had parked my car a few hundred meters away and immediately knew where I wanted to be to photograph the sunset.